 By calling her Polly Jane, I’m essentially achieving two core targets: protecting her privacy and pissing her off.
 I’m 100% sure she won’t like Polly Jane.
 At all.
 She would certainly see herself more as a Philippa.

 So, that day, Polly Jane insisted it was absolutely necessary for me to understand how Twitter works.
-Having been a partner in crime with the IT man in the You’re fired‘s joke a couple of weeks earlier, she immediately dragged me in front of Lord Sugar’s official Twitter profile, where I was shown an incomprehensible feed of tweets and retweets overlapping each other – to my greatest confusion.
+She dragged me in front of Lord Sugar’s official Twitter profile, where I was shown an incomprehensible feed of tweets and retweets overlapping each other – to my greatest confusion.
 At that exact moment, Lord Sugar retweeted a message from Tom Pellereau, the inventor who won the BBC Apprentice back in 2011 and got Lord Sugar’s investment to launch AvenTOM; Tom was the man who kind of stole my heart by inventing the emergency biscuit EmerCrunchy: “to be eaten in an emergency, or when there is an emergency you buy this packet”.
 You know what, you tell me things like this with a serious face like that, I’m yours forever.

-Tom was recruiting hand models for his Stylfile range of nail files, and man – do I have nice hands.
+Tom was recruiting hand models for his Stylfile range of nail files, and apparently, I’ve got nice hands.
 And he was twitting this stuff live, during my first seconds on Twitter: that must have been a sign of destiny!
 In four minutes I was applying to be a hand model, in four days I was modelling for Tom Pellereau in North London.
-In four years, thanks to Frank PR founder, brilliant Twitter influencer Andrew Bloch – I am given the opportunity to finally interview the man.
+In four years, I am finally interviewing the man.

-Four years ago, had Polly Jane predicted that I would start a magazine on my own, in English, whose content I promote every day on Twitter, I would have screwed her up.
+Four years ago, had Polly Jane predicted that I would start a magazine on my own, in English, whose content I use Twitter to promote, I would have laughed right in her face.

 Someday, somebody must tell me how can this ever happen.